DarkGuardian641/Machine-Learning-Projects/01 - Simple Linear Regression/README.md

 This project successfully demonstrates how Simple Linear Regression can be applied to predict future values based on historical data.
 The model provides a clear, interpretable prediction, which can serve as a foundation for more complex predictive models or economic analysis.

-### Next Steps

-- Explore additional features that may influence per capita income, such as inflation rates, GDP, and employment rates.
-- Experiment with more advanced regression techniques or machine learning models.
-- Perform cross-validation to ensure the robustness of the predictions.

 ## Author
 [Atharva Baikar](https://github.com/DarkGuardian641)